-Recruitment of glass eels was average or above average at all monitoring sites in 2012 (Figures 2 and 3).
-Collections of young-of-year American Eel began on 4 February 2012 at Wormley Pond and Brackens Pond on the York River, and on 8 February 2012 at Wareham's Pond on the James River.
-The trap at Kamp's Millpond on the Rappahannock River was deployed on 23 March 2012.
-Traps were removed on 11 May 2012 at the York and James River sites, and the Rappahannock River trap was removed on 7 June 2012.
-A total of 3,933 glass eels was collected at Wareham's Pond on the James River, 62,741 glass eels were collected at Brackens Pond and 65,312 at
+Recruitment of glass eels was below average at all monitoring sites in 2013 (Figures 2 and 3).
+Collections of young-of-year American Eel began on 21 February 2013 at Wormley Pond and Bracken's Pond on the York River, and on 25 February 2013 at Kamp's Millpond on the Rappahannock River.
+The site at Wareham's Pond on the James River was inaccessible due to draining of the pond and construction along the dam.
+We visited the Wareham's Pond site multiple times, but the pond remained drained through the end of the recruitment period preventing us from monitoring recruitment at this location in 2013.

-Wormley Pond on the York River, and a record 67,045 glass eels were collected at Kamp's Millpond on the Rappahannock River in 2012 (Table 1).
+Traps were removed on 24 May 2013 at the York River sites.
+The Rappahannock River trap was removed on 10 June 2013 after a significant rainfall event flushed the trap about 10 m downstream from its original position.
+In 2013, we collected 29,272 glass eels at Bracken's Pond, 42,415 glass eels at Wormley Pond on the York River, and 2,426 glass eels at Kamp's Millpond on the Rappahannock River (Table 1).

-Water temperature increased throughout the study period in 2012 and we observed glass eels as soon as traps were set in early February at Wormley, Brackens, and in Wareham's Ponds and early- March at Kamp's Millpond (Figure 9).
-Glass eels likely arrived earlier at Kamp's Millpond as we collected a record 27,869 glass eels in the first sampling event at this site.
-Peak catches of glass eels occurred between 22 February and 27 February at Wormley and Bracken's Ponds.
-Similar to years past, catches of elver eels occurred throughout the monitoring period (Figure 10).
+We observed glass eels as soon as traps were set in early February at Wormley and Bracken's ponds, and in mid-March at Kamp's Millpond (Figure 9).
+Glass eels arrived in three groups at Wormley and Bracken's ponds around 20 March, 8 April, and 30 April.
+Glass eels arrived over a period of weeks at Kamp's Millpond from 8 April to 20 May.
+Catches of elver eels occurred throughout the monitoring period and recruitment periodicity was similar to that observed for glass eels (Figure 10).
 Peak counts of glass eels tend to occur first in the York River, followed by the James, Rappahannock, and Potomac rivers (Figure 11).